ruisinhofilipe/markdown-challenge/README.md

 They ended by searching for something in ours backpacks but eventually they let us go.

 ###### TL;DR
-Asked a couple of undercover cops if they were also trying to capture a legendary Pokemon but they tought I was trying to sell / buy drugs.
+Asked a couple of undercover cops if they were also trying to capture a legendary Pokemon in PokemonGo and they tought I was trying to sell / buy drugs.

+[comment]: # (still need to finish the linking to thers profiles part)